 The Place Plan is a key plank of strategic policy: building on a long history of consultations, discussions and earlier briefs, the latest contribution to this has come through the work of We Made That.

 Appointed as the consultants for a refresh of discussion on the various elements which go into the mix of Folkestone Future, the WMT team have come up with a series of information presentations and concept outlines.
-These have been shared by WMT over the last few months in a consultation process which they designed to secure an understanding of views from key stakeholders and the community at large.
+These have been endorsed by the District Council Cabinet and WMT have recently been commissioned for further consultation work.

-The summary presentation which was shared on 10th June is available on the Folkestone and Hythe District Council (FHDC) website: click here to view…
+The summary presentation of the first stage is available on the FHDC website: click here to view…

 AFRA’s members have taken part in almost every stage of the consultation, in workshops, discussions and submissions.